-We agreed a strategy which involved supplying Settlement Agreements for both of them and their two employees.
-In the case of Alfred and Lionel, we ensured that Stephen and James were offered fair compensation for waiving their rights so that the “sign off” by their independent solicitor went smoothly.
+We agreed on a strategy which involved supplying Settlement Agreements for both of them and their two employees.
+In the case of Alfred and Lionel, we ensured that Stephen and James were offered fair compensation for waiving their rights so that the “sign-off” by their owns independent solicitor went smoothly.

-Stephen and James also signed a Settlement Agreement waving their rights to bring claims for a small amount of consideration as they were benefiting from the sale.
+Stephen and James also signed a Settlement Agreement waiving their rights to bring claims for a small amount of consideration as they were benefiting from the sale.

 Wheat Holdings Limited were satisfied that there were no longer any potential employment claims that could be brought against the Company they were acquiring.
 This enabled the share sale to go through smoothly and quickly which also benefited our clients.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023